YakinRubaiat/yakinrubaiat.github.io4/_posts/2019-04-01-StartUp-and-OpenSource.md

 Sponer can look on that and help this situation in money.
 An event like the National Programming camp is very expensive so the sponsor can make help in that case.

-Tech startUp is a very long term project with a very large number domain and lots of people involved.
+Tech startUp is a very long term project with a very large scale domain and lots of people involved.
 So we need lot's trusted (knowledge trust, capital trust) people to work on.
 And for building knowledge trust we need a more and more open source/open culture contribution, so we can go together and discovery the right combination of people together.

 Thank you.